MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-C-Federal-Hazardous-Substances-Act-Regulations/part-1500-Hazardous-Substances-Articles-Administration-Enforcement-Regulations/section-1500.43a.md

 (h) *Calibration and standardization.* (1) Before initial use determine and plot the relationship between the temperature control dial and the thermometer readings at each major (numbered) dial division as follows:

-Turn the temperature control knob2 fully counterclockwise (“O” reading).
-Advance the temperature control knob clockwise until the indicator light is illuminated.3 Advance the knob clockwise to the next numbered line.
+Turn the temperature control knob 2 fully counterclockwise (“O” reading).
+Advance the temperature control knob clockwise until the indicator light is illuminated.
+3 Advance the knob clockwise to the next numbered line.
 After the thermometer mercury column ceases to advance, record the dial reading and the temperature.
 Advance the knob clockwise to the next numbered line.
 After the thermometer mercury column ceases to advance, read the dial reading and the temperature.
 Repeat this procedure through the full range of the instrument.
 Plot the dial readings versus the respective temperatures.

 2 If the instrument has two temperature control knobs, set the fine control (center, small knob) at its mid-position and allow it to remain there throughout the calibration.
 The calibration is determined by adjusting the coarse control (large, outer knob) only.